Elon Musk Calls Stay-At-Home Orders 'Facist'

 Elon Musk may make $750 million but it’s at risk of being stopped if Tesla’s factories remain closed.

 According to Business Insider, Musk said shutdown of his Fremont plant “should be identified as a serious risk.”
 He said: "I would call it forcibly imprisoning people in their homes against all their constitutional rights.”
-Musk called the stay-at-home orders “fascist” and said it was not “democratic” or “freedom.
+Musk called the stay-at-home orders “fascist” and said it was not “democratic” or “freedom.”
+The orders are meant to be temporary protections to slow the spread of the virus until mass testing and vaccination can occur.